lvjhn/draft_ph-wiki-datasets/README.md

 This also includes open-source/public-domain SVG maps of the Philippines at different administrative levels and GeoJSON data from external sources.

+### Latest Collection Date
+For reference, the latest collection date was made in July 12, 2024.
+Depending on several circumstances and commitments, this dataset "may" or "may not" be updated.
+I may not fully attend on maintaining recency of this dataset at full time.

+You may freely fork this repository, modify it, extend if you wish, and recollect info. for future updated versions of the involved data.

 ## General Statistics (Philippines)
 To illustrate the complexity of the dataset.
 The following is an overview of the different counts of LGUs at each administrative level in the Philippines.